sshudler/DeNoising/README.md

 * `NoiseCleaner.h` - Header for CNoiseCleaner class.

-* `*.dat` - The files that start with `signal` contain 1D signal in various sizes, and the ones that start with 'regression' contain the corresponding wavelet coefficients.
+* `*.dat` - The files that start with `signal` contain 1D signal in various sizes, and the ones that start with `regression` contain the corresponding wavelet coefficients.
    These file are used to test the forward and inverse Haar transform methods in CNoiseCleaner class.
 This files are not essential and are needed only when `CNoiseCleaner::PerformSelfTest` method is activated.